beaveronpole/wav2mp3/README.md

 ***To run the application:***
 1. In the cygwin terminal go to the `wav2mp3/build` folder
-2. and run `./wav2mp3 ./`
+2. and run `./wav2mp3 ./testfiles`
-It will encode test files, which are in that folder.
+It will encode test files, which are in the test folder.

 If we want to run the project from different places- we should to do one of two things: